Hopes rise for Shire sale as Takeda CEO discusses case for deal

 U.S. drugmaker AbbVie in 2014 walked away from a planned $55 billion purchase of Shire after changes to U.S. tax rules that would have allowed it to take advantage of lower corporate tax rates overseas.

+Bernstein said its survey of Shire investors suggested they wanted an offer of 42 pounds to start negotiations and 45 pounds to close the deal.

-The AbbVie offer had valued Shire at more than 50 pounds a share, against a current share price of 37.50.
-(Additional reporting by Simon Jessop in London and Sam Nussey in Tokyo Editing by David Holmes)
+Additional reporting by Simon Jessop in London and Sam Nussey in Tokyo; Editing by David Holmes and Alexandra Hudson